 - You fly Delta a lot.
 With SkyClub access and the ability to transfer Amex points to Delta miles, the Amex Plat makes a lot of sense for some Delta fliers.

 - If you can make extensive use of the American Express Centurion Lounges.
-Those lounges are located in New York La Guardia (LGA), Las Vegas (LAS), Dallas (DFW), Seattle (SEA), Miami (MIA), and San Francisco (SFO).
-A lounge in Houston (IAH) is opening in 2016.
+Those lounges are located in New York La Guardia (LGA), Las Vegas (LAS), Dallas (DFW), Seattle (SEA), Miami (MIA), Houston (IAH), and San Francisco (SFO).
 There are also Centurion Clubs and Platinum Studios in a handful of international locations.
 Those are: Mexico City (MEX), Buenos Aires (EZE), Rio de Janeiro (SDU), Sao Paulo (CGH), Mumbai (BOM), and Delhi (DEL).
 At these lounges, with the exception of Seattle, you receive access for yourself and up to two guests.
 In Seattle, you only receive access for one guest in addition to yourself.

 - If you value the credit card only for the elite benefits and not the spending categories.
 This could be the case if you already have another card that earns a high number of points for travel and dining purchases or if you really value Hilton and/or Starwood Gold status but wouldn’t be able to earn the status on your own.